Fork me on GitHub

 There are many tools available, but most have not been designed to be used in the cloud.

-Gocrypfs, EncFS and eCryptfs don't encrypt directory structure.
-EncFS has severe security vulnerabilities in its current version. eCryptfs might cause crashes or undefined behavior if there is more than one device connected to your Dropbox.
+Gocryptfs, EncFS, and eCryptfs don't encrypt directory structure.
+Cryptomator flattens directory hierarchy but still exposes file counts and sizes.
+EncFS has unpatched security vulnerabilities and is no longer actively maintained. eCryptfs might cause crashes or undefined behavior if there is more than one device connected to your Dropbox.
 VeraCrypt works, as long as your container file is small, i.e. you don't mind synchronizing the whole container file on each change, and if you always let it finish synchronization before modifying the files on another computer.
-CryFS solves all of these issues, but because of the increased security it is a bit slower.
-It is also a very new project and currently only available for Linux and Mac, but has experimental Windows support in the newest version.
-So if you don't need Windows support today, you can give it a try.
+Cryptomator is an excellent choice if you want a polished GUI experience with good security for file contents, though it doesn't hide file sizes or directory structure.
+CryFS solves all of these issues, but the increased security comes with a slight performance trade-off.
+CryFS is available for Linux and Mac, with experimental Windows support.

 CryFS